Updated February 2015

 What utility energy efficiency programs are available to me?

-NV Energy, the result of a 2008 merger between Nevada Power Company, Sierra Pacific Power Company and Sierra Pacific Resources, provides energy efficiency programs and financial incentives to commercial/industrial customers as a result of its integrated resource planning (IRP) process.
+NV Energy provides Business Energy Incentives to commercial/industrial customers as a result of its integrated resource planning (IRP) process.

-NV Energy's SureBet Incentive Program provides prescriptive and custom incentives for energy efficiency measures in existing buildings as well as for new construction projects.
-Prescriptive retrofit incentives are offered on a per unit basis for energy-saving technologies including lighting, HVAC, motors, refrigeration, transformers , uninterruptible power supplies, commercial pool pumps, PC management software and commercial kitchen equipment.
+NV Energy's SureBet incentive program provides prescriptive and custom incentives for energy efficiency measures in existing buildings as well as for new construction projects.
+Prescriptive retrofit incentives are offered on a per unit basis for energy-saving technologies including lighting, HVAC, motors, refrigeration, transformers, uninterruptible power supplies, commercial pool pumps, PC management software and commercial kitchen equipment.
 Eligible projects must involve capital improvement that results in permanent electric usage reduction (kWh).
-Remuneration varies depending on the size of the project (ranging from 100% of calculated value of eligible incentives up to $100,000 per year per applicant to 10% of the eligible value of incentives above $1 million).
+Remuneration varies depending on the size of the project (ranging from 100% of eligible incentives when they total less than $100,000 per year to 10% when their value exceeds $1 million).

-Southwest Gas Corporation's Large Commercial Energy Audit Program provides rebates to offset 50% of the cost of audits (up to $5,000 per facility, $50,000 per customers.
-Southwest's Commercial High-Efficiency Equipment Rebate Program offers a rebate of 50% of the purchase price (up to a specified maximum) for a wide variety of natural gas-fired (and -related) equipment ranging from boilers to air curtains, and including water conservation and custom measures.
+Southwest Gas Corporation's commercial energy audit program provides rebates to offset 50% of the cost of audits (up to $5,000 per facility, $50,000 per customer).
+Southwest's energy efficiency rebates include 50% of the purchase price (up to a specified maximum) for a wide variety of natural gas-fired (and -related) equipment ranging from boilers to air curtains, and including water conservation and custom measures.

 What load management/demand response options are available to me?

 NV Energy's Cool Share program is currently (January 2015) not accepting new applications.
 The program has historically been available to small businesses with air conditioning units of 10 tons or less.
-Customers can earn incentives for curtailing their air conditioning load by allowing direct load control or by controlling thermostats themselves via the internet.
+Customers earn incentives for curtailing their air conditioning load by allowing direct load control or by controlling thermostats themselves via the internet.

 What distributed energy resource options are available to me?

 The Database of State Incentives for Renewables and Efficiency (DSIRE) provides information on programs that offer incentives for renewable distributed generation.
 NV Energy's RenewableGenerations program, which includes incentives for solar, wind, and hydro, is not currently open to the federal government.